1.5 of 5 stars

 The movie also has plenty of Easter eggs for Bond fans.
 For example, David Niven, who plays the aging Bond in this film, was actually Fleming’s first choice to play his gentleman spy.
 In fact, Kissy Suzuki’s pet duck in the novel You Only Live Twice was named after Niven.
 Burt Kwouk, who appeared in both Goldfinger and You Only Live Twice, is the Chinese general in this movie.
 Ursula Andress, the first official Bond girl (Honey Ryder) plays Vesper Lynd.
-Angela Scoular plays Buttercup, a SMERSH agents posing as M’s daughter.
+Angela Scoular plays Buttercup, a SMERSH agent posing as M’s daughter.
 She would later go on to appear in an official Bond film, On Her Majesty’s Secret Service.
-Vladek Sheybal, who plays the chess master/SPECTRE mastermind Kronsteen in From Russia with Love, displays his comedic chops as Le Chiffre’s art dealer.
+Vladek Sheybal, who played the chess master/SPECTRE mastermind Kronsteen in From Russia with Love, displays his comedic chops as Le Chiffre’s art dealer.
 Also, Peter Sellers’s real-life wife, Britt Ekland, went on to play a Bond girl in The Man with the Golden Gun.
 The notion of anyone and everyone becoming James Bond 007 may be seen as prophetic as five actors would go on to don the name and number after Connery.

 All that’s to say this movie is best viewed for historical purposes only.
 As a comedy/coherent story, this movie fails on all levels.
 Luckily, MGM would eventually regain the rights to Casino Royale after trading the rights for Spider-Man with Sony, which enabled them to make the inspired reboot with Daniel Craig in 2006.